Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 ## About the manuscript
 London, British Library Cotton MS Tiberius C VI, or the Tiberius Psalter, is a glossed Gallican psalter which ends incomplete at Psalm 113, and originates perhaps from the Old Minster in Winchester, probably dating from the mid-1060s.[^1]<sup>,</sup>[^2]  The main psalter text, complete with the unglossed collects which follow each psalm, was edited in 1974 by Alistair Campbell.[^3]  The prefatory cycle of images of the lives of David and Christ (ff.
 7v-16r, 18v, 30v) - the earliest extant psalter cycle of this kind[^4] - has been studied by Francis Wormald,[^5]<!--Does Wormald's edition include all of these, and does he include the musical instruments?--> and Warren's edition of the Leofric Missal (Oxford, Bodleian Library MS Bodley 579) is cross-referenced with the computistical texts on ff.
 2r-7r of the Tiberius Psalter.[^6] <!--CHECK WHAT WARREN INCLUDES.
 MAYBE HE DOESN'T INCLUDE THE DIAGRAMS ON FF.
 6 AND 7.
 SHOULD I EDIT ALL THE COMPUTISTICAL TEXTS?--> This leaves a number of interesting texts related to prayer and the psalter, including an illustrated guide to Biblical musical instruments (ff.
 16v-18r), psalter prefaces (ff.
 19r-20v, 27v-28v), and guides to prayer and confession (ff.
 21v-27v).
 Of these, Jonathan Black has identified the excerpt from and a ‘summary’ of the widespread prayer programme known as <i>De laude psalmorum</i> and edited it in his wide-ranging 2002 edition of that text.[^7]<br>
 <br>
 A particularly important part of the present edition is the text on ff.
-23r-27r, the first part of the so-called <i>Old English Handbook</i>, a guide to confessional prayer, which, as I have discussed elsewhere,[^8] was edited by Roger Fowler from a number of manuscripts not including Tiberius C VI.
-Here, I compare the text in Tiberius C VI with its analogue manuscripts in particular detail.
+23r-27r, the first part of the so-called <i>Old English Handbook</i>, a guide to confessional prayer, which, as I have discussed elsewhere,[^8] was edited by Roger Fowler from a number of manuscripts not including Tiberius C VI.[^9]  Here, I compare the text in Tiberius C VI with its analogue manuscripts in particular detail.
 <param ve-entity eid="Q172157"> <!-- Winchester -->
 <param ve-entity eid="Q2193676"> <!-- Old Minster -->
 <param ve-entity eid="Q23308"> <!-- British Library -->